Gulivertx/cbatmo/README.md

 The main focus of this app is :
 * Must works well with a Raspberry Pi 3
 * Optimized for a official Raspberry Pi touch monitor 7" (800x480)
-* Design to use 5 Netatmo modules (main, external, second internal, rain and wind)
+* Design to use 5 Netatmo modules (MAIN, OUTDOOR, INDOOR, RAIN and WIND)

-The design of the frontend is still not responsive, if you want to use another screen resolution or do not have the same module as mine (MAIN, OUTDOOR, INDOOR, RAIN and WIND) you will certainly get mess and have to adapt the CSS code to match with your screen.

 Currently the app support English and French languages and the configuration of the locale is taken by Netatmo settings.
 If you're station is in French you will have this app in French, for all other languages the fallback locale is English.

 ## How to try this APP
+### Build for development (from a MacoS, Linux or Windows computer)
 First you will need to have [NodeJS](https://nodejs.org/en/) installed and as an option [yarn](https://yarnpkg.com/en/) but this is not mandatory as NodeJS provide npm package manager.

-From your computer, clone the repo, install node_modules dependencies, edit the api.json and start the dev-server.
-Do not install and build from a Raspberry, you will get an error, node-sass dependence is not compatible ARM architecture then it is not possible to build the app from this.
+From your computer, clone the repo, install node_modules dependencies, edit the api.json and start the dev-server. **Do not install and build the project from a Raspberry directly, you will get an error, node-sass dependence is not compatible ARM architecture then it is not possible to build the app from this.** You can build the app from MacOS, Linux or Windows without any problem, and then push the build to your Raspberry.

 ```bash
 git clone https://github.com/Gulivertx/cbatmo.git